-University Physical Therapy is an orthopedic outpatient clinic located in the heart of the University District.
+University Physical Therapy is an orthopedic outpatient clinic located in the heart of the University District of Seattle.
 Our clinic offers skilled staff who value our patients and their care providers best interests.

 The staff at University Physical Therapy is knowledgeable in manual techniques to maximize joint alignment, stability, and mobility of the spine and extremities.
 These manual skills include: cross-friction massage, myofascial release, soft tissue mobilizations, joint mobilizations, and muscle energy techniques.
 Postural education, ergonomics, body mechanics, injury prevention, neurological reeducation, coordination exercises, core strengthening, strength training and flexibility, range of motion movements are provided in the clinic and for home use to maximize the attainment of your goals.

 Pain relief techniques and modalities such as hot/cold packs, ultrasound, electrical stimulation, support wraps, taping, and/or traction may be received along with the tools for prevention.
 University Physical Therapy works with all goals and expectations to achieve optimal outcomes while promoting a safe and comfortable environment.

 Call today to schedule an appointment (206) 347-0414.

 Seattle (University Physical Therapy) provides expert care for a wide range of conditions, click the links below to learn more or call to schedule with a Physical Therapist.